When I was making close to $100,000 a year in a sales role, I couldn’t buy enough shit to fill the deep, heavy void in the pit of my soul.

 Many of us have recently lost $1000s upon $1000s in opportunities, jobs, relationships, and so on, due to this global pandemic.

 That will likely continue to get worse over the next few months and years.

 And as a result, we are often coming from a place of lack.

-In May, I’m trying to do the opposite — instead of coming from a place of lack, I want to pay it forward from a place of abundance.
+In May, I’m trying to do the opposite.
+Instead of coming from a place of lack, I want to focus on doing good and pay it forward from a place of abundance.

 (And under the blind, delusional guise that at some point that generosity will repay itself tenfold.)

 I’m going to be committing as much of my time, energy, and money towards paying it forward in an incredibly positive way throughout the month of May.

 And over the next few weeks, I’ll be detailing those experiments exclusively through my mailing list.